SAASphysics/course-physics/src/weeks/week1.rst

 Week 1
 ######

-:date: 2016-09-06
+:date: 2016-09-05
-:summary: Introduction to the class
+:summary: Problem solving is a key component of physics, and we will explicitly practice it as an end-in-itself
 :category: weeks
-:tags: mechanics, grading, overview, identity, big ideas
+:tags: identity, problem solving, estimation, fermi, rubric, pair solving

 =====
 Day 1
 =====

-Tuesday, September 6 (Tuesday schedule)
+Tuesday, September 6

- * `Identity <identity.html>`_
- * What is physics?
- * Journaling assignment
- * Reading assignment
+ * Finish the constant velocity problem
+ * How to solve problems
- * Intro survey
+ * Pair solving
+ * How to give feedback
+ * `Problem solving <problems.html>`_

 =====
 Day 2
 =====

-September 7/8 (Wednesday/Thursday schedule)
+Wednesday or Thursday, September 7/8

- * Science characters
+ * Pair solving practice
+ * It's all about reasoning -- make your reasoning explicit, and the problem will solve itself.
+ * Group feedback on solving technique

 =====
 Day 3
 =====

-September 9 (Friday schedule)
+Friday, September 9

- * Deep dive into the data
- * Why??
-What could possibly explain these differences in outcomes?
+ * Pair solving practice
+ * Epistemological beliefs about physics survey